adumrewal/adumrewal/README.md

 ### Consulting Services 💼

-I observed that many firms excel at building AI proof-of-concepts (POCs) but struggle to scale them into scalable, sustainable businesses.
+I observed that many firms excel at building AI proof-of-concepts (POCs) but struggle to scale them into sustainable businesses.
 With years of experience in AI product development, the focus is on helping companies bridge this gap.
 Let’s [discuss](https://www.linkedin.com/in/adumrewal/) how AI can transform your business.